 Where do we pay our taxes?

 The Portage County Treasurer collects for 22 of the 27 municipalities.
-There are 7 area banks that collect taxes for the Portage County Treasurer.
-They are:

 For the 5 municipalities that collect their own taxes, you must either pay at their municipal offices or mail your payment to them.
 For a list of these municipalities see the FAQ "Who do we collect taxes for?"